makeabilitylab/physcomp/esp32/index.md

 So, what do all of these pins do?
 Oh, so many things!

 The pin diagram for the Huzzah32 in the official Adafruit [docs](https://learn.adafruit.com/adafruit-huzzah32-esp32-feather/pinouts) is pretty confusing.
-So, we read a few documentation sources and created our own pin diagram:
+So, we read a few documentation sources and created our own:

 ![Huzzah32 pin diagram](assets/images/AdafruitHuzzah32PinDiagram.png)
 See the Adafruit Huzzah32 [docs](https://learn.adafruit.com/adafruit-huzzah32-esp32-feather/pinouts) for details.
 Right-click and open image in a new tab to zoom in.